rickyt9/CodePair/README.md

 * Adding tools to quickly build arrays, graphs, and linked lists.
 * Adding an undo command to the whiteboard to restore changes.
 * Changing the theme of the application and code editor.
+* Live cursor for the other user in the room.

 ## Technologies and Libraries
 React, ReduxToolkit, TailwindCSS, WebRTC, Socket.io, Rough.js, perfect-freehand,